 - Optical disc storage.
-When optical storage such as CD, DVD and additional hard drive storage may be required.
+When optical storage such as CD, DVD and additional hard drive storage may be required optical disc storage is essential.
 Agency policy will dictate specific security measures.
-Understand these requirements ahead of time before you buy.
+Understand these requirements ahead of time.

 - FIPS 140 compliance.
-Levels within FIPS 140 specify degrees of tamper evidence or resistance as well as modes of user authentication.
-Understand the specific needs in various agencies and use cases and select accordingly.
+The Federal Information Processing Standards’ FIPS 140-2 specify degrees of tamper evidence or resistance as well as modes of user authentication and security requirements for cryptographic modules.
+Understand the specific needs of various agencies and select accordingly.

 When government workers are on the go, wireless connectivity is a must.
 Individuals count on constant connectivity and the ability to quickly and accurately capture data.

 - Swivel screen.
-When working one-on-one with a co-worker or a constituent, a swivel display allows easy screen sharing.
+When working one-on-one with a co-worker, or with more than one person, a swivel display allows easy screen sharing.
 Look for swivel mounting if you need this capability in a vehicle.